Our Picks for the Best Restaurants & Bars in Alfama

 Santos Populares

-Not technically a bar but a collection of improvised ones, in June all roads lead to Alfama to celebrate Santos Populares (the so-called popular saints or saints of the people include matchmaker Saint Anthony and Lisbon’s patron Saint Vincent).
-Cheap tap beer and sangria flow freely paired with the best grilled sardines in Lisbon.
+This isn’t technically a bar, but a collection of improvised ones.
+In June, all roads lead to Alfama to celebrate Santos Populares (the so-called popular saints or saints of the people include matchmaker Saint Anthony and Lisbon’s patron Saint Vincent).
+Here, you’ll find cheap tap beer and sangria flowing freely and paired with the best sardines in Lisbon.

 Memmo Alfama Wine Bar & Terrace